 This year has taken us to places we never thought we would go, and one of those is Slovenia, a country located in Central Europe, we both knew shamefully very little about.
-After a week of exploring it – where I hiked and biked my way through its beautiful valleys and gorges – Slovenia ended up being one of the most significant surprise trips I’ve had.
+After a week of exploring it – where I hiked and biked my way through its beautiful valleys and gorges – Slovenia ended up being one of the biggest surprise trips I’ve had.

 As I visited in late September, it was too cold to dip in the clear waters yet the setting of the lake with evening suns golden light taking over the scene made it for an extraordinary place to blissfully spend my first hours in Slovenia.

 This place is so much more than just picture-worthy spot – although there are still many who travel to destinations solely because of Instagram – it has seen history happening and landscape change.